r-lib/Rapp/README.md

 ### Commands

-Use a `switch()` statement whose first argument is either a character scalar or an assignment (for example `switch("")` or `switch(command <- "", ...)`) to declare subcommands.
+Use a `switch()` statement whose first argument is either a character scalar or an assignment (for example `switch("")` or `switch(command <- "", ...)`) to declare commands.
 The corresponding branch runs when the matching command is supplied on the command line.
 Declare command specific options and positional arguments with the same rules inside the branch.

 ``` r
 #!/usr/bin/env Rapp